contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ## 38.3 Civil Marriage

 Church leaders encourage members to qualify for temple marriage and be married and sealed in a temple.
 Where temple marriages are not legally recognized, leaders can perform civil marriages that are followed by a temple sealing.
 This process may also be followed when a temple marriage would cause parents or immediate family members to feel excluded.
+See [38.3.1](38-church-policies-and-guidelines.md#3831-who-may-perform-a-civil-marriage) for information about which Church leaders may perform civil marriages.

 This section provides instructions for leaders about performing civil marriages.
 A civil marriage is valid for as long as a couple lives.
 It does not endure beyond mortal life.